 Located in Tuscan, Arizona, Farmer John’s meat packing plant has been the stuff of ghostly invention since the sixties.
 While dilapidated it was often an attraction to many urban spelunkers, photographers and graffiti artists.
 One can only assume this is due to the ominous aura it exudes as defunct animal murder house.

 According to local lore, more than critters in line to be BBQ fodder lost their lives at good ole Farmer John’s.
 In 1964 it is rumored that the factory shut down after the children of owner Warren James suspiciously went missing.
 The nanny, Miss Stiles, brought Sarah and Nelson by to see their father and left them in his office for only a moment but when she returned they were gone.
-Mr. James immediately shut down production and searched frantically for them throughout the building before contacting police.
-A … Read More »
+Mr. James immediately shut down production and searched frantically for them … Read More »

 There are legends and myths that have been around for centuries and have seared themselves into our minds and culture.
 Then there are those that have been brought to life by way of modern technologies reminding us of nightmares that should have been buried and forgotten.
 One such legend is known through internet popularity as Slender man.

 The creature known as Slender man is said to have the appearance of a tall, lanky man in a black suit.
 Not so scary, right?
 Just wait.

 He towers at six to seven feet with unusually thin limbs.
 His face, if you can call it that, is featureless and white, though some say that it can morph into whatever you fear the most.
 His arms, however, can stretch out to grab his victims and bend in unnatural ways with long, talon-like fingers used to scratch … Read More »